-- Quantum graph isomorphisms, and isomorphisms of relational structures.
-How does it fit?
-Other similar generalisations? - What about state-dependent contextuality? - A strategy has a winning probability.
-Can we adapt this to deal with quantitative aspects (contextual fraction, ...)? - Homomorphisms are related to the existential positive fragment: can this be extended to provide quantum vality for first-order formulae? - ▶ Pebble games can be formulated via co-Kleisli maps $T_k A \longrightarrow B$.
-Can this be similarly quantised?
-Bi-Kleisli maps $T_k A \longrightarrow Q_d B$ yield quantum pebble games? $\sim \Rightarrow$ quantum finite model theory ? (without quantum logic)
+Homomorphisms are related to the existential positive fragment: can this be extended to provide quantum vality for FO formulae?

+- ▶ Pebble games can be formulated via co-Kleisli maps $T_k A \longrightarrow B$.
+Can this be similarly quantised? - ▶ Do Bi-Kleisli maps $T_k A \longrightarrow Q_d B$ yield quantum pebble games? - ~ view quantum version of these logical equivalences view quantum finite model theory? (without quantum logic) - Quantum validity?